 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Fishing is one of Namibia’s top industries, contributing about 3 percent of GDP since 2007 and about 20 percent of export earnings.
 The Namibian government (GRN) has been largely successful in sustainably managing its fisheries.
 The GRN has had mixed results with its program to “Namibianize” the fishing industry, which historically has been dominated by foreign (mostly Spanish) companies.
 Government incentives to increase Namibian participation have resulted in a proliferation of fishing companies and an overcapacity in onshore processing; they have also created jobs for previously disadvantaged Namibians.
 The “Fishrot” scandal – in which two former ministers and their accomplices were arrested in November 2019 for accepting bribes in return for directing valuable fishing quotas to an Icelandic fishing company – had significant distortionary effects on Namibia’s entire fishing sector and could lead to major reforms.
-In August 2020 the government announced that it will auction off certain fishing quotas to foreign fishing companies due to the government’s pressing need to raise revenue to respond to the COVID-19 pandemic.
+In 2021, Namibia raised USD 38 million from the Governmental Objective Fish Quota auctions of 2021.
+Six auctions were held in total during 2021, with 86,040 metric tons auctioned off.
+This follows the Government of Namibia’s 2020 resolve to sell the fish quota through a competitive auction system to the highest bidder to ensure that the country receives the correct value of its fishery resources and fully benefits from its natural resources.

 Mariculture – primarily oysters – is another market ripe for expansion.
 According to experts, Namibian oysters are high quality and reach market size in half the time of oysters in some other parts of the world.
 There may be opportunities for abalone production.
 While oyster and abalone farmers seek high-value markets like the United States, the Namibian Standards Institute has not moved forward on developing a qualified food lab because they feel that existing markets are sufficient for the limited quantities Namibia can produce.